What is an AI code assistant?

 Code completion and suggestion

-Code completion is a feature that has been available in Integrated Development Environments (IDEs) for a while.
+Code completion is a feature that has been available in integrated development environments (IDEs) for a while.
 However, AI takes this one step further.
 Instead of just completing the names of variables or functions, an AI code assistant can predict entire blocks of code.

 The assistant analyzes the context, understands your intent, and suggests the most likely code you’re about to write.
 It might recommend a for-loop, a conditional statement, or a function call.
 The suggestions are ranked based on their relevance, saving you time and reducing the risk of typos or syntax errors.

-Bug detection and suggestion for fixes
+Bug detection and suggestions for fixes

 It’s common for developers to spend a significant amount of their time debugging.
 AI code assistants can significantly cut down this time.
 They analyze your code as you write, spotting errors and bugs that might have slipped your attention.